-The UC Washington Center's fire alarm system has a horizontal notification system.
+The fire alarm system at the Washington Center UCDC has a horizontal notification system.
 This means that the alarm will sound on the floor where there is a problem and the floor directly above and directly below the source of the alarm.
 As soon as you hear the alarm on your floor or are notified by the building PA system that you should evacuate, please follow the procedures listed on this page.
 If you see others evacuating the building, it is always required that you do the same, regardless of whether the alarm sounded on your specific floor.

-IF YOU HEAR ANALARM ON YOUR FLOOR, DO THE FOLLOWING AS QUICKLY AND IN AS ORDERLY A MANNER AS POSSIBLE:
+IF YOU HEAR AN ALARM ON YOUR FLOOR, DO THE FOLLOWING AS QUICKLY AND IN AS ORDERLY A MANNER AS POSSIBLE:

-- Leave your apartment immediately, locking the door behind you.
+- 1. Leave your apartment immediately, locking the door behind you.
 Be sure to carry your keys and ID with you. - 2.
-Carry a moistened towel with you in case you encounter smoke in a stairwell. - 3.
-Use the stairwells to evacuate the building.
+Carry a moistened towel with you in case you encounter smoke in a stairwell. - Use the stairwells to evacuate the building.
 DO NOT USE THE ELEVATOR! - 4.
 When you exit the building, you will be directed to the evacuation location. - 5.
-Do not attempt to re-enter the building until the alarm has been turned off and a Residential Services staff member has given the signal to re-enter. - In the event you need additional assistance leaving the building, please inform the Residential Services staff upon check-in.
+Do not attempt to re-enter the building until the alarm has been turned off and a residential services staff member has given the signal to re-enter. - 6.
+In the event you need additional assistance leaving the building, please inform the residential services staff upon check-in.

-IN THE EVENT YOU DISCOVER A FIRE.
-DO THE FOLLOWING:
+IN THE EVENT YOU DISCOVER A FIRE, DO THE FOLLOWING:

 - 1. Pull the nearest fire alarm

 - 2. Do not attempt to fight the fire.

 - 3. Leave the building immediately.

-- 4. Report all details to the Residential Life staff member in front of the building.
+- 4. Report all details to the residential life staff member in front of the building.